-6. Remove the Torx screws (Item 7) retaining the rear portion of the floor and remove the lower floor from the vehicle.
+15. Remove the Torx screws (Item 15) retaining the main floor and remove the main floor from the vehicle.

 DECAL REPLACEMENT

 The following procedure involves the use of an open flame.
 Perform this procedure in a well ventilated area, away from gasoline or other flammable materials.
 Be sure the area to be flame treated is clean and free of gasoline or flammable residue.